ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Learning JavaScript: Start with Vanilla or Dive into Frameworks? - <a href="https://medium.com/@louistrinh/learning-javascript-start-with-vanilla-or-dive-into-frameworks-a5b5294ed877?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How a 95GB Network Spike Triggered a Security Investigation… and Uncovered a Bug - <a href="https://medium.com/@bobdinh139/how-a-95gb-network-spike-triggered-a-security-investigation-and-uncovered-a-bug-ef9eccc1f6b2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Louis Trinh`**
+✍️ **posted by `Duong Dinh`**

-<blockquote>Vanilla JS is pure JavaScript, written without using any libraries or frameworks.
-Learning Vanilla JS first offers several benefits:
+<blockquote>A real-world story of a potential scraping attack, a Node.js race condition, and a critical bug in my quota system.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Tired of swagger decorators?
-Try Contract-First Nest.js!  - <a href="https://medium.com/@jaworski/tired-of-swagger-decorators-try-contract-first-nest-js-daf605414234?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lesson 63: Fetch API — The Modern Way to Talk to APIs - <a href="https://medium.com/@yuvaraj.io/lesson-63-fetch-api-the-modern-way-to-talk-to-apis-47a1df5b044d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maciej Jaworski`**
+✍️ **posted by `Yuvaraj S`**

-<blockquote>What if your API docs, backend, and frontend all spoke the same language?
-Discover how ts-rest can make that happen.
+<blockquote>Hi everyone 👋
+In this lesson, we’ll learn one of the most important modern features in JavaScript — the Fetch API.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Multi-Thread Processing in Node.js: The Simple Way - <a href="https://medium.com/@guizordan/multi-thread-processing-in-node-js-the-simple-way-1b97bf68c2cc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js + Large Language Models: A Practical Guide to Integrating AI into Your API - <a href="https://medium.com/@rammilan1610/node-js-large-language-models-a-practical-guide-to-integrating-ai-into-your-api-91d015ebabbe?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Guilherme (Gui) Zordan`**
+✍️ **posted by `Ram Milan`**

-<blockquote>For implementing true multi-threading in Node.js to handle CPU-intensive tasks (like complex math or data processing) without blocking the…
+<blockquote>Artificial Intelligence has officially entered the developer mainstream.
+What once required massive compute clusters and deep learning…
 Continue reading on Medium »</blockquote>

 <h3>4.
+Top 5 Frontend Masters Courses to Learn Full Stack Development in 2026 - <a href="https://medium.com/javarevisited/top-5-frontend-masters-courses-to-learn-full-stack-development-in-2026-e7dbceed5df0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `javinpaul`**

+<blockquote>My favorite Frontend Masters courses for Full Stack Engineers
+Continue reading on Javarevisited »</blockquote>

+<br/>
+<h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
+<h3>1.
+Our Story — The AI Revolution Behind SmartToolHub.digital - <a href="https://medium.com/@swsg5417/our-story-the-ai-revolution-behind-smarttoolhub-digital-7da04a1b72c8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Swsg`**

+<blockquote>Welcome to SmartToolHub.digital — your ultimate destination for AI-powered tools, generators, and automation solutions that make digital…
+Continue reading on Medium »</blockquote>

+<h3>2.
+Designing Luxury: How a Vision Became a Fine Dining Identity - <a href="https://medium.com/@succes8or/designing-luxury-how-a-vision-became-a-fine-dining-identity-b29d1d4d8a55?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maximality Plus`**

+<blockquote>In the world of hospitality, luxury is more than gold accents and candle-lit tables — it’s about emotion.
+It’s the feeling a guest gets…
+Continue reading on Medium »</blockquote>

-Create A Discord Bot Powered by Local AI with Ollama and NodeJS - <a href="https://javascript.plainenglish.io/create-a-discord-bot-powered-by-local-ai-with-ollama-and-nodejs-c355942cc122?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Palantir Technologies: Explosive Growth Reshaping the AI Investment Landscape in U.S. Tech - <a href="https://medium.com/@melojack45/palantir-technologies-explosive-growth-reshaping-the-ai-investment-landscape-in-u-s-tech-54ee064571f9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jack Melo`**

+<blockquote>In the latest quarter, Palantir Technologies reached 63% year‑over‑year revenue growth (~$1.18B) and raised its annual guidance to around…
+Continue reading on Medium »</blockquote>

+<h3>4.
+I Used to Be a Quiet Website Developer — Until I Found My Voice in Code - <a href="https://medium.com/web-development-club/quiet-web-developer-story-finding-voice-in-code-4e8ef5e1c7aa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Krishna Singh - krishnasinghprojects`**
+✍️ **posted by `telidevs`**

-<blockquote>Learn to connect your Local File Managing AI to the Discord API, allowing your bot to answer questions about your files within your server.
+<blockquote>You know those people who speak JavaScript more fluently than English?
+Yeah, that was me.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Web Development Club »</blockquote>

 <h3>5.
-HTTP/2 Cut Our Load Time from 8s to 2s — Here’s What Actually Happened - <a href="https://medium.com/@chopra.kanta.73/http-2-cut-our-load-time-from-8s-to-2s-heres-what-actually-happened-382200fb2bff?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Samsung Galaxy S27 Ultra Rumour: Polar ID Face Unlock Could Outperform iPhone’s Face ID - <a href="https://medium.com/@melojack45/samsung-galaxy-s27-ultra-rumour-polar-id-face-unlock-could-outperform-iphones-face-id-e3942850156f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Speed Engineer`**
+✍️ **posted by `Jack Melo`**

-<blockquote>We had 52 queued requests strangling our dashboard.
-One Nginx directive changed everything.
+<blockquote>Rumours are mounting that Samsung’s next flagship — the Galaxy S27 Ultra — will include a major security upgrade: a biometric system…
 Continue reading on Medium »</blockquote>

 <h3>6.
-A DAG-Based Approach to LLM Workflow Orchestration - <a href="https://medium.com/@ivanholovach/i-built-a-dag-engine-for-llm-workflows-and-stopped-fighting-orchestration-at-3am-032746d898f2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Halo Infinite’s Journey Ends: Why This Once-Promising Game Is No Longer “Infinite” - <a href="https://medium.com/@melojack45/halo-infinites-journey-ends-why-this-once-promising-game-is-no-longer-infinite-4bbabc9275b8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ivan Holovach`**
+✍️ **posted by `Jack Melo`**

-<blockquote>How dependency declarations can simplify parallel LLM execution
+<blockquote>The news is out: After only four years of active development, Halo Infinite is moving into maintenance mode.
+In this article, we explore…
 Continue reading on Medium »</blockquote>

 <h3>7.
-React, Next.js, Node.js: How They Fit Together in a Real App - <a href="https://medium.com/@kgnio/react-next-js-node-js-how-they-fit-together-in-a-real-app-3db14124511a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kgnio`**

-<blockquote>If you’ve been learning web development and keep hearing about React, Next.js, and Node.js — but still don’t fully get how they work…
-Continue reading on Medium »</blockquote>

-<br/>
-<h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
-<h3>1.
-Gama-butirolaktonas (GBL) yra pramonėje naudojama cheminė medžiaga ir yra - <a href="https://medium.com/@onehundredd94/gama-butirolaktonas-gbl-yra-pramon%C4%97je-naudojama-chemin%C4%97-med%C5%BEiaga-ir-yra-e5d2f185f3e1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Onehundredd`**

-<blockquote>neteisėtai naudojamas kaip gamahidroksisviesto rūgšties (GHB) pakaitalas ir cheminis pirmtakas.
-GBL ir 1,4-butadienas (BD) atstovauja
-Continue reading on Medium »</blockquote>

-<h3>2.
-Gama-butyrolaktón (GBL) je chemická látka používaná v priemysle a je - <a href="https://medium.com/@penhousepanafri/gama-butyrolakt%C3%B3n-gbl-je-chemick%C3%A1-l%C3%A1tka-pou%C5%BE%C3%ADvan%C3%A1-v-priemysle-a-je-437a5bf86818?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+IBX: The First Web5 Company Leading the Next Evolution of the Internet - <a href="https://medium.com/@Only_big_jr/ibx-the-first-web5-company-leading-the-next-evolution-of-the-internet-7b74dcc84886?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Penhousepanafri`**
+✍️ **posted by `Emmanuel Jr Ojonimi`**

-<blockquote>nezákonne sa používa ako náhrada a chemický prekurzor kyseliny gammahydroxymaslovej (GHB).
-GBL a 1,4-butadién (BD) predstavujú
+<blockquote>November 2025, the digital world is entering a new era.
+As the boundaries of blockchain, artificial intelligence, and data ownership…
 Continue reading on Medium »</blockquote>

 <br/>